HL7Austria/ELGA-FHIR-e-Medikation-R5/custom-template/README.md

 # HL7® Austria - IG Template

-This repository serves to host the FHIR® IG Template developed by the HL7® Technical Comitee for FHIR® for the Austrian domain.
+This repository serves to host the FHIR® IG Ballot Template developed by the HL7® Technical Comitee for FHIR® for the Austrian domain.

 ## Features
-* Custom logo
+* Custom giscus integration
-* Style changes

 ## Using the ig template

 Refer to the IG template in your implementation guide (ig.ini) with:
 ```
-template = hl7.at.fhir.template#current
+template = hl7.at.fhir.ballot.template#current
 ```

 * Provide [packages-list.json](https://wiki.hl7.org/index.php?title=FHIR_IG_PackageList_doco) in input/pagecontent directory